nerdocs/vue-extensions/README.md

 # vue-extensionpoints

-This library is a [Vue.js](https://vuejs.org) plugin providing a custom element which acts as extension point, with a named "hook".
+This library is a Vue plugin providing a custom element which acts as extension point, with a named "hook".
 Plugins of your application then can provide components for this extension point which are automatically found and rendered replacing the extension.

 This is intended wherever you need to have a "list" of different looking components at one place each provided by a plugin.